Frequently Asked Questions

 Who completes the nomination form?

-The executive director/CEO completes the first page of the nomination form.
-The nominee completes the rest of the form, including a brief description of the initiative that she or he will design during the course of the fellowship.
-Initiatives must address a leadership or management issue, challenge, and/or an opportunity facing their organizations.
-The executive director/CEO must then review and approve the completed nomination form before it is transmitted.
+The executive director or CEO completes the first page of the nomination form.
+The nominee then completes the rest of the form, including a brief description of their planned change project.
+The executive director or CEO must then review and approve the completed nomination form before it is transmitted.

 There are no educational restrictions.
-Candidates with advanced degrees are eligible, as well as those without any college experience.
+Candidates with advanced degrees, as well as those without any college experience, are eligible and encouraged to apply.

-During the course of the semester, Dean David Birdsell of the School of Public Affairs hosts monthly informal dinners with outside guest speakers.
-These dinners provide an opportunity for fellows to be together outside the classroom and to engage in conversation with leaders of foundations, nonprofit organizations, and city and state government.
-Dinners are held at the Vertical Campus building at Baruch College.
+The Leadership Conversations are informal conversations with outside guest speakers hosted by moderators from our program.
+These discussions provide an opportunity for fellows and alumni to be together outside the classroom and to engage in conversation with leaders of foundations, nonprofit organizations, and city and state government.

 What time commitment is required of fellows?

-Will there be required work outside of the classroom?
+Will there be required work outside of the virtual classroom?

 Where will classes be held?